thechristinedo/COSC3380-MW-Team4/README.md

 ## Prerequisites
 * Install Node
-* Install mysql with NPM
+* Install mysql with NPM (code currently assumes it is installed into the server_page_interaction_prototype folder)

 ## Running the server
 To run our prototype server, open a command prompt in the root folder of the project and enter the following: